ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 - an effective Auditor needs a strategy about what to do in the event that it discovers misbehavior from a log.
-Misbehavior from a log involves the log being unable to provide either (a) a consistency proof between two valid STHs or (b) an inclusion proof between an SCT and an STH any time after the log's MMD has elapsed from the issuance of the SCT.
+Misbehavior from a log involves the log being unable to provide either (a) a consistency proof between two valid STHs or (b) an inclusion proof for a certificate to an STH any time after the log's MMD has elapsed from the issuance of the SCT.
 The log's inability to provide either proof will not be externally cryptographically-verifiable, as it may be indistinguishable from a network error.